dsccommunity/xBitlocker/README.md

 * Update appveyor.yml to use the default template.
 * Added default template files .gitattributes, and .vscode settings.
 * Fixes most PSScriptAnalyzer issues.
+* Fix issue where AutoUnlock is not set if requested, if the disk was originally encrypted and AutoUnlock was not used.
+* Add remaining Unit Tests for xBitlockerCommon.

 ### 1.2.0.0